Welcome to BCHE!

 Do I have to agree with the Statement of Faith?

-No. But, by becoming a member, you agree to participate with the understanding that BCHE operates based on the beliefs and principles included in the Statement of Faith.
+No. However, by becoming a member, you agree to participate with the understanding that BCHE operates based on the beliefs and principles included in the Statement of Faith.

 Do you Pray at events?